Kentucky Wage and Hour Attorneys

 Sadly, there are too many instances in which an employer decides to undermine the arrangement by failing to pay wages duly earned or by refusing to abide by the laws that govern working hours and conditions.

-If you are being unfairly treated in the workplace and are interested in learning more about your rights, an employment lawyer at Employment and Consumer Law Group is prepared to assist.
+If you are being unfairly treated in the workplace and are interested in learning more about your rights, an employment lawyer at Employment and Commerce Law Group is prepared to assist.